-Planned Development or Planned Unit Development (PUD) - A parcel of land which is planned and developed as a unit under single ownership or control, containing several uses, buildings and common open space or recreational facilities.
+Planned Development or Planned Unit Development (PUD) - A parcel of land which is planned and developed as a unit under single ownership or control, containing several was buildings and common open space or regree several uses, buildings and common open space or recreational facilities.
 It is a type of development characterized by master planning for the project as a whole, with clustered structures to preserve usable open space and other natural features, and a mixture of housing types within the prescribed densities.
 This development may include neighborhood commercial and service uses.